vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

 1. Compute expenditures of ALL offices in 2016 and return a series with the expenditures of each office
 2. Find office w/ max total expenditures in 2016 from the ```office_expenditures()``` series
 3. Find purpose w/ max total expenditures for office w/ max expenditures.
-4. Compute the fraction of the expenditures from the offices w/ max expenditures with total expenditures.
+4. Compute the fraction of the expenditures from the office w/ max expenditures with total expenditures.